jboynyc/textnets/docs/tutorial.rst

 In addition, you can use `top_cluster_nodes <TextnetBase.top_cluster_nodes>` to help interpret the community structure of your textnet.
-Clusters can either be interpreted as latent themes (in the word graph) or as groupings of documents using similar words or phrases (in the document graph).
+Clusters can either be interpreted as latent themes (in the word network) or as groupings of documents using similar words or phrases (in the document network).

 Saving
 ------